If you have changed your name, you may apply to have this change reflected in your U.S. passport.

 “Also Known As” Names

-If you do not meet the criteria for a name change mentioned in other categories and have assumed a name for professional or other bona fide reason, the assumed name may be included in the passport as a “known as” name together with the full legal name.
+If you do not meet the criteria for a name change mentioned in other categories and have assumed a name for professional or other bona fide reason, the assumed name may be included in the passport as an “also known as” name together with the full legal name.

-- request inclusion of a “known as” name on the application;
+- request inclusion of a “known as” name on the application by completing field 9;

 - sign the application form in both names;